oran-testing/docs/attacks/rrc_fuzz_attack.rst

 Configuring the test
 ********************

-The environment is defined in the controller config ``ran-tester-ue/configs``:
+In your controller config, located in ``ran-tester-ue/configs/``, add the following to the processes list:

 .. code-block:: yaml